jrohatiner/ngDemoApp/README.md

 - Make the necessary HTTP request before rending View/Controller

-##2nd: [Demo](https://reyramos.github.io/ngDemoApp-Basic/) #waterdown branch  has the minimal use of the code to render the necessary to UI
+  ## has the minimal use of the code to render the necessary to UI

 - All JSON files are compiled within the js files. (no HTTP)
 - All routes are define within the application root, (no LazyLoading)
 - Load only 4 images, while the rest are cached by the browser. (these patients looks all the same)